Bllrt-cindy/Bllrt-cindy/README.md

 ### *What i like to do ?*
 <br>

-I like to use inkscape, I thing it's very interessing to use my own caracters when I'm using scratch for exemple.
-In my life, I balance the activities I love such as to paint, draw, danse and sing, and sometimes I like to organize some shooting photo too.
-I am a zelda game fan, i'm not a movie lovers, but almost should I say 😂.
+I enjoy using Inkscape as it allows me to create my own characters when I use Scratch, for example.
+In my life, I balance activities I love, such as painting, drawing, dancing, and singing.
+Sometimes, I also like to organize photo shoots.
+I'm a fan of Zelda games, and while I'm not exactly a movie lover, I do enjoy them to some extent 😂.

-To finish, I like to grow and learn some new things, to have some thrills for example, I actually learn how to draw with pixels and the parachute jump I did.
+Lastly, I enjoy personal growth and learning new things.
+I seek thrills, such as learning pixel art and even trying skydiving.
 <br>

 #### *Here are some things I project to do :*